 Records management and retention

+The managers shall keep efficient records of all proceedings, minutes, certificates, contracts, bonds of the board's employees, and all other business transacted or action taken by the managers as required by Minn.
+Stat. § 103D, Subd.
+5.

+The records must be open to inspection by the property owners within the watershed district and all other interested parties at all reasonable times unless otherwise prohibited by law.

 The District will make and preserve all records necessary to ensure the availability of a full and accurate accounting of the District’s official activities, in fulfillment of Minn.
 Stat. §§ 15.17, subdivision 1, and 138.17.

-The District will adopt and maintain a records retention schedule, to be approved by the State Archives Office, governing the retention and/or disposal of records created by the District, a copy of which is included in this Governance Manual.
+The District will adopt and maintain a records retention schedule, to be approved by the State Archives Office, governing the retention and/or disposal of records created by the District, a copy of which will be included in this Governance Manual as Exhibit [III.e].

+The District shall maintain a journal of votes as permitted by Minn.
+Stat. § 13D.01, Subd.
+4. which journal shall consist of written resolutions voted upon by the Board and signed by the District’s Secretary.

 In keeping with the direction of the Uniform Electronic Transactions Act, the District has determined that it will create and retain its records in electronic form to the greatest extent possible.
 The District’s records retention schedule includes indication of records that may be retained in hard copy form, but District policy is to retain all records in electronic form.
 This policy is prospective as of November 2012, and the District does not intend to convert historic records from hard copy to electronic form.

-The administrator is the responsible authority for purposes of District compliance with the Data Practices Act, Minnesota Statutes chapter 13.Each year, the administrator shall provide to the Board of Managers a report documenting compliance with the Data Practices Act.
+The administrator is the responsible authority for purposes of District compliance with the Data Practices Act, Minn.
+Stat.
+Chapter 13.
+The administrator shall comply with all requirements set forth in said chapter.
+Each year, the administrator shall provide to the Board a report documenting compliance with the Data Practices Act.

-The administrator is the data practices compliance official for purposes of District compliance with the Data Practices Act.
+The administrator is the data practices compliance official for purposes of District’s compliance with the Data Practices Act.

 The District shall maintain a website and shall endeavor to make as many of its records available through the District’s website as practicable, including but not limited to: